 Dr Gidi Stein is a practicing physician, researcher and serial entrepreneur.
 Early in his career, Gidi served as CTO and Chief Architect of several algorithm-rich startup companies in Israel.
 In 2002, Gidi graduated from Tel Aviv University Medical School and later specialized in internal medicine, treating patients and teaching students and residents in one of Israel’s largest hospitals.
 Gidi received a PhD in Computational Biology from Tel Aviv University, harnessing mathematical and biological models to help fight breast cancer.
 In 2012, Gidi co-founded MedAware, which utilizes machine learning algorithms to eliminate prescription errors and promote patient safety.

-Dr Matthew Levin is a board-certified Cardiac Anesthesiologist, Associate Professor of Anesthesiology, and Director of Research Informatics for the Department of Anesthesiology, Perioperative & Pain Medicine.
+Prof Matthew Levin is Director, Clinical Data Science Team, Mount Sinai Health System, a board-certified Cardiac Anesthesiologist, Associate Professor of Anesthesiology, and Director of Research Informatics for the Department of Anesthesiology, Perioperative & Pain Medicine.
 He began his career by working for five years in Silicon Valley and the software industry during the dot-com boom.
 He then changed careers to pursue medicine, but never lost his passion for technology.
 Now he is excited to be bringing the latest innovations in systems architecture, machine learning and big data into the healthcare arena, to improve patient care and save lives.
-Dr Levin holds a BS in Electrical Engineering and Computer Science from MIT, and an MD from the Mount Sinai School of Medicine.
+Prof Levin holds a BS in Electrical Engineering and Computer Science from MIT, and an MD from the Mount Sinai School of Medicine.